chandanhpcic/docs/source/manual/how-tos/two_factor.rst

 Configure 2FA TOTP & Google Authenticator
 =========================================
-This how-to will show you how to setup a One-time Password 2 Factor Authentication using OPNsense and Google's Authenticator.
-All services of OPNsense can be used with this 2FA solution.
+This how-to will show you how to setup a One-time Password 2 Factor Authentication using Reticen8 and Google's Authenticator.
+All services of Reticen8 can be used with this 2FA solution.

 .. image:: /manual/images/two_factor_authentication.png